-This article draws from insights shared during a recent ASA, CSSA, and SSSA webinar on intergenerational strategies in agriculture.
+This article draws from insights shared during a recent webinar on intergenerational strategies in agriculture from the American Society of Agronomy (ASA), Crop Science Society of America (CSSA), and Soil Science Society of America (SSSA).
 It also draws on curricular materials from the Penn State Intergenerational Program [1] and related literature that explore how relationships across generations contribute to rural vitality and sustainability.